openstax/napkin-notes/joe/code-design-considerations.md

   * in `DistributeTasks` a use of `#lock!` is explained as preventing concurrent updates.
 Programmers ought to know what `#lock` does
   * however, further down the file, some odd code is written on `tasked` and `task_step` to alleviate an issue with rails, and it is not explained a comment
   * Another note about comments is that often you could just create a private method named after what you'd write as a comment
+  * In [https://github.com/openstax/tutor-server/blob/master/lib/html_tree_operations.rb](https://github.com/openstax/tutor-server/blob/master/lib/html_tree_operations.rb) -- this is heavily over commented.
+I can completely understand most if not all of the code as it is.